Octelys/sandbox/README.md

 ## ClassVersusRecordMemory: Class vs Record in a list

-This benchmark explores the benefits of using a `record` instead of a `class`:
+This benchmark explores the benefits of using a `record` instead of a `class`.

 | Method                      | ListSize | Mean          | Error         | StdDev       | Gen0       | Gen1       | Gen2      | Allocated   |
 |---------------------------- |--------- |--------------:|--------------:|-------------:|-----------:|-----------:|----------:|------------:|